What Will 100 Pushups a Day Do for You?

 Because you would rather have the Oreos?

-And you are only satisfying your tongue at the expense of the rest of your magnificent body.
+And you only satisfy your tongue at the expense of the rest of your magnificent body.

 Is that fair?

-And after a lifetime of Oreos, Snickers, Doritos, etc, you only have a lifetime of obesity and other chronic illnesses to look forward to.
+And after a lifetime of Oreos, Snickers, Doritos, etc., you only have a lifetime of obesity and other chronic illnesses to look forward to in the future.

-If you invest 10 to 20 minutes of your time to do 100 pushups a day, you are building a foundation for a fitter, stronger and better life.
+If you invest 10 to 20 minutes of your time in doing 100 pushups a day workout, you are building a foundation for a fitter, stronger, and better life.

 Stop investing in Nabisco stock and start investing in your health and fitness.

-This is how you build better habits, by starting off with one.
+You build better habits by starting with one.

-You just need a floor, a little space, yourself, a stopwatch or fitbit, a 100 pushups a day training log and a pencil or pen.
+All you need is a floor, a little space, yourself, a stopwatch or Fitbit, a 100 pushups a day training log, and a pencil or pen.

 To complement this classic ‘push’ movement which primarily works the anterior (front) muscles of your body, you need the most powerful ‘pull’ movement for your posterior chain muscles along the back half of your body.